 Though heavily-bombed during the second world war, Penge recovered and has its own Festival of Britain Certificate of Merit for the post-war building, Queen Adelaide Court.
 The former Groves estate was demolished and a new-build estate created with high rise tower blocks.

 Seven Penge Parks evoke the remains of Penge Common, some opening in the 1890s with great fanfare.
-The Penge Empire was built in 1915 with a plethora of great stars appearing there over the years: Marie Lloyd, Gracie Fields, Max Miller, Michael Denison and Dulcie Gray, Noel Gordon… Great department stores like Bryce Grants and Rogers flourished.
+The Penge Empire was built in 1915 with a plethora of great stars appearing there over the years: Marie Lloyd, Gracie Fields, Max Miller, Michael Denison and Dulcie Gray, Noel Gordon… Great department stores like Bryce Grants, Duponts, the Co-op and Rogers flourished.
 Penge had its own Urban District Council from 1900 to 1965 when it was absorbed into the London Borough of Bromley.

 Penge has the Edge